-Explanatory notes

-Purpose of indicator This indicator aims to understand whether an organisation includes ESG-related information in the investment selection process and ascertain the depth of the analysis performed.
-It is considered good practice for material ESG factors to have played an integral part in decision-making for all real estate investment selections during the reporting year.

-Additional reporting guidance By real estate investment selection, we mean new real estate investments that were made during the reporting year.
-A '100-day plan (or equivalent)' is a document that contains a list of activities the investor needs to undertake within the first 100 days of investment.
-By 'our decision to abandon potential investments in the due diligence phase', we mean any decision that would allow for the abandonment of potential investments following issues that come to light during the due diligence phase.
+Explanatory notes Purpose of indicator SG-related information in the investment selection proce n integral part in decision-making for all real estate inves By real estate investment selection, we mean new real estate investments that were made during the reporting year.
+Additional reporting A '100-day plan (or equivalent)' is a document that con ntains a list of ac ctivities the investor needs to undertake within the first 10 00 days of investment. guidance By 'our decision to abandon potential investments in the due diligence phase', we mean any decision that would allow for the abandonment of potential investments following issues that come to light during the due diligence phase.
 It would be completed after any screening of potential investments, with an exclusion list.

-Other resources For further guidance, see An introduction to responsible investment: r real estate.

-Logic

-Dependent on [00 21]

-Gateway to N/A

-Assessment

-100 points for this indicator divided between lettered (50 lettered and coverage answer options.
-0 points) and coverage (50 points) answer options.
-The final score wi III be based on the highest-scoring combination of

-Assessment criteria 50 points for the lettered answer options: 50 points for 5 or more selections from A-F; MUST include F. 33 points for 4 or more selections from A-F. 16 points for 2-3 selections from A-F. 0 points for 1 selection from A-F OR G. 50 points for the coverage: Per answer selection A to F, each option will be worth the following proportion: 50/5 points for the coverage: Further details: Selecting 'G' will result in 0/100 points for this indicator.
+Other resources For further guidance, see An introduction to responsible le investment: re eal estate.
+Logic Logic Dependent on [00 21] Gateway to N/A Assessment 100 points for this indicator divided between lettered (5 lettered and coverage answer options.
+50 points) and c overage (50 points) answer options.
+The final score will be based on the highest-scoring combination of 50 points for the lettered answer options: 50 points for the coverage: Assessment criteria 50 points for 5 or more selections from A-F; MUST include F. 33 points for 4 or more selections from A-F. 16 points for 2-3 selections from A-F. 0 points for 1 selection from A-F OR G. AND Per answer selection A to F, each option will be worth the following proportion: 50/5 points for all (1).
+25/5 points for a majority (2).
+12/5 points for a minority (3).
+Further details: Selecting 'G' will result in 0/100 points for this indicator.

-Multiplier High